-Students in the Bachelor of Science in Creative Technology and Design (BS-CTD) program are required to complete a total of 18 credit hours in focus electives, 12 of which must be upper-division coursework.
-These 18 credits may be selected from the list of approved courses found below.
-Students may also contact the undergraduate CTD academic advisor to request additional courses be accepted as focus electives.
+Students in the BS-CTD program are required to complete a total of 18 credit hours, including 12 credits of upper division coursework, as Focus electives.
+These 18 credits are to be selected from the list of accepted courses found below.
+Students may also contact the CTD Academic Advisor to request consideration of additional courses to be accepted as Critical Perspectives in Technology elective classes.

 APRD 2003, Principles of Design

 Provides a comprehensive survey of the ideas, events, and individuals that determined the design of information, objects, culture, and commerce across societies.
 Students will examine the social, political and cultural contexts that have shaped media design and the ideologies and relationships of similar movements in art and architecture.

 Explores how to create and produce effective and engaging designs for dynamic information across a variety of screens while maintaining brand identity.
 Extending the design principles learned in previous classes, the student will concept for user interfaces (UI) and navigational frameworks that optimize usability, accessibility.

 Gives students an opportunity to develop an extensive body of work.
 Students create integrated campaigns, which include print, digital and guerilla ideas.
 Final portfolios are critiqued by both faculty and outside reviewers.
 Instructor consent required.